glouppe/info8002-large-scale-data-systems/lecture_x_dht.md

 ### we can **load balance**

-# But can we do it in more efficient way with guarentees?
+# But can we obtain these properties in more efficient way with guarentees?

 ---

 # Kademlia

+- Configuration information spreads automatically as a side-effect of key lookups (gossipping).
+- Nodes have enough knowledge and flexibility to route queries through low-latency paths.
+- Asynchronous queries to avoid timeout delays from failed nodes.
+- Minimizes the number of configuration messages (gaurentee).
+- 160-bit identifiers (e.g., using SHA-1 or some other hash function, implementation specific).
+- Key-Value pairs are stored on nodes based on *closeness* in the identifier space.
+- Identifier based *routing* algorithm by imposing a *hiararchy*.

+---

+class: middle, center

+# How?

+---

 TODO